A SOAR analysis is a technique that helps businesses at a strategic planning level to:

 - Focus on what they are doing right.

 - Understand the desires and motivations of their stakeholders.

 Understanding a SOAR analysis

-The SOAR analysis is an acronym of Strengths, Opportunities, Aspirations, and Results.
-The analysis is very much a positive evaluation, in the sense that a business focuses on what it is doing well and then takes steps to do more of it.
+The analysis is a positive evaluation because a business focuses on what it is doing well and then takes steps to do more of it.
 In other words, they endeavor to build on strengths instead of correcting weaknesses.